adityakolpe/Data-Canvas/final-project-part-one.md

 Project Structure

 Introduction:
-Framing the Story
+Framing the Story<br>
-Purpose: Introduce the project’s goal of identifying leading factors of heart disease.
+Purpose: Introduce the project’s goal of identifying leading factors of heart disease.<br>
-Relevance: Highlight the rising global burden of cardiovascular diseases and the importance of lifestyle modifications.
+Relevance: Highlight the rising global burden of cardiovascular diseases and the importance of lifestyle modifications.<br>
-Data Context: Brief overview of the dataset, including its scope (states, demographics, and health metrics) and limitations.
+Data Context: Brief overview of the dataset, including its scope (states, demographics, and health metrics) and limitations.<br>

 Part 1: Setting the Stage
 Exploratory Analysis: